Steam Controller (1st generation): Development

 Valve went through several iterations for a controller that would be able to mimic keyboard and mouse controls, using prototypes made with 3D printing to test ergonomics.
-Early versions of the controller design included a trackball embedded in the controller to simulate mouse functionality, but opted eventually for trackpads to give more customization functionality to developers including the ability to simulate the motion of trackball by tracking a finger's motion on the trackpad.
+Early versions of the controller design included a trackball embedded in the controller to simulate mouse functionality, but Valve eventually opted for trackpads to give more customization functionality to developers, including the ability to simulate the motion of trackball by tracking a finger's motion on the trackpad.
 The trackpads and the controller design were made to minimize the amount of contact that a player's thumbs would make on the trackpad when holding the unit.

 As opposed to their plans for the Steam Machine to be produced by multiple third-parties, Valve planned to be the sole producer of the Steam Controller; Valve's Greg Coomer stated that this decision was based on achieving the best implementation of the Controller and Valve's vision for the device, noting that "we didn’t think that it was really going to be possible to outsource the design for manufacturing and the finishing of the controller in a way that would allow third parties to take from us an idea or a reference design and bring it to market soon enough".

 Valve did clarify that they would open up specifications for third-party controllers to be developed (which was done publicly as of March 2016).
-As of December 2015, Valve was working with Flex robotic assembly line in Buffalo Grove, Illinois to assemble the machines; jokingly, the machines have been given Aperture Science branding, the fictional company from Valve's Portal series, presumably until the product's later discontinuation.
+As of December 2015, Valve was working with Flex robotic assembly line in Buffalo Grove, Illinois to assemble the machines; said machines had been given Aperture Science branding, referencing the fictional company from Valve's Portal series, presumably until the product's later discontinuation.